 It’s never been easier to cheat on your employer and it’s never been easier to get caught.
 Changes in technology, attitude, and lifestyle have led to huge levels of job dissatisfaction.
 The emergence of increasingly convenient job platforms and communication apps have practically eliminated the time taken in moving jobs.
 From setting up alerts from job board aggregators like Indeed to searching hashtags, the pain in looking for suitable openings has been reduced.

 Less dependence on salary as income

-Even in an economic downturn many skilled workers are confident that they can easily find a new job if they get fired for getting caught interviewing elsewhere.
-An emergence of supplementary income streams from the sharing economy, such as selling our things on Ebay and renting our house on Airbnb, to becoming a part-time Uber driver have reduced the fear of losing our jobs.
-With exponential advancements in technology the long predicted adoption of portfolio careers might soon become a reality.
+Even in an economic downturn, many skilled workers are confident that they can easily find a new job if they get fired for getting caught interviewing elsewhere.
+The emergence of supplementary income streams from the sharing economy, such as selling our things on eBay and renting our house on Airbnb, to becoming a part-time Uber driver has reduced the fear of losing our jobs.
+With exponential advancements in technology, the long-predicted adoption of portfolio careers might soon become a reality.